javascript-tutorial/en.javascript.info/9-regular-expressions/13-regexp-multiline-mode/article.md

 */!*
 ```

+The regexp engine moves along the text and looks for a line start `pattern:^`, when finds -- continues to match the rest of the pattern `pattern:\d+`.

 Without the flag  `pattern:/.../m` only the first number is matched:

 ```js run
 let str = `1st place: Winnie